Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

     * `Antifragile system` - System that gets better when exposed to shocks, disorder, stressors and uncertainty.
       	E.g. evolution - system that consists of fragile components, gets better over time because only the most adaptive species survive.
       	Other examples - poison tolerance, muscle growth, free market, learning from mistakes.
-    * `Data-driven` - progress in an activity is compelled by data, rather than by intuition or by personal experience
+    * `Data-driven` - progress in an activity compelled by data, rather than by intuition or by personal experience
+        * Also `Metrics driven`, `Facts based`
-    * `Red team` - group that plays as opposition in simulated situation
+    * `Red team` - group which plays as opposition in simulated situation
     * `Reverse engineering` - process of object deconstruction, used to reveal its designs, architecture, code
     * `Simulation` - approximate imitation of the operation of a process or system
     * `Game theory` - study of mathematical models of strategic interaction among rational decision-makers